 Marlene’s ancestors on her mother’s side were among the original settlers of this region.
 Her father’s family farmed the land hereabouts for several generations and he had made his living as a dairy farmer.
 So Marlene was a native and a country girl.
 She loved the outdoors, and I did too.
 We were comfortable in each other’s company and had a wonderful time together that day.
 After our hike we drove to the city of Auburn where we had dinner at McDonalds.
 Then we went to see a new movie by the name of JAWS.

-Nevertheless, we were Christians and we knew the difference between right and wrong and we sincerely desired to do the right thing in our dating relationship.
+There are emotional dangers in dating at such a young age; in giving your heart to another.
+But, young as we were, we were Christians and we sincerely desired to do the right thing in our dating relationship.
 As a result, God was gracious to us.
 Our dating years were a good experience, an incredible lesson in delayed gratification, and an important foundation for the future.
-Looking back, we survived dating but, as Douglas Wilson says on the subject of dating, there are people who survive plane crashes too, some without a scratch.

 After high school, a few years of college, and periods of separation from each other (absence did indeed make our hearts grow fonder), we returned to Moravia.
 Marlene got a job working for a local doctor in town and I got a job doing carpentry work.
 Each of us lived at home with our parents.
 The time was right for taking the next step in our relationship.